enygma/alt-lorcana/README.md

 2. Up to three inks are allowed
 3. All cards must be uncommon or lower

-Gameplay follows standard Lorcana rules (hitting 20 lore first wins)
+Gameplay then follows standard Lorcana rules.